masak/nugget/description.md

         # only a visible
     }

-An variable is only visible if it has been declared first in the same scope.
+An variable is only visible if it has been declared before in a surrounding scope.
 A small exception is the `new` blocks; see below.

 ### Declarations